liupanpaul/imba_pan/README.md

 ![](instacart.png)

 # Data Sourcing
-the Entity-Relational Model is drawn to illustrate the database schema of the data collected.
+the Entity-Relational Model is constructed and drawn below to illustrate the database schema of the transactional data collected.
 ![](Entity-Relational_Model.png)

+It is evident that there are some one-to-many relationships betweem 5 tables that are connecting by unique primary keys and foreign keys.
+By constructing such a schema, it will be much easier when we query specific fields later on.
 # Data Architecture

 # Data Engineering